 This sounds like a good idea, but it simply will not work....Why?
 "Cause the majority of the people who DO NOT buy gas on May 15 will just buy it either the day before or the day after and the oil companies will still make a killing off of us....Best thing to do at gas stations is NOT to buy anything but the gas...this means, no pop, snack foods, candy, cigarettes whatever.....Not saying this will work, but worth a try.....

 Great idea! however, those companies dont care!
 You will just buy gas the day before or the day after.
 They dont lose.

 I've been told that if we boycott Exxon/Mobil, the largest oil company it would make a much larger impact.
 By boycotting them for weeks or months it would surely cause them financial problems and it would not inconvenience the average driver.
-Think about it.
-They would need to lower their prices and, of course, the smaller companies would follow suit.

 I can give you one better than that.
 For the last year I have not driven my car.
 I either walked or used public transportation.
 My refusal to buy into the "I have to have it now" attitude made me feel good, and powerful.
 I suggest if you can find another way to do what you need to, either public transportation, walking, riding a bicycle, or even carpooling will make a difference.
 If enought people do this it's going to make the oil people sit up and take notice.
 Then who will get the last laugh?
 You and I friend

 Nutty idea.
 A boycott only works if you are going to stop using gas completely.
 It would be nice if bloggers learned the economics of business then they might stop these foolish blogs.